-Revenue from sale of products is recognized when title passes to the customer, the customer assumes the risks and rewards of ownership, and collectability is reasonably assured; generally, this occurs when the goods are shipped to the customer.
-In most of the Company's PCC contracts, the price per ton is based upon the total number of tons sold to the customer during the year.
-Under those contracts the price billed to the customer for shipments during the year is based on periodic estimates of the total annual volume that will be sold to such customer.
+In most of our PCC contracts, the price per ton is based upon the total number of tons sold to the customer during the year.
+Under those contracts, the price billed to the customer for shipments during the year is based on periodic estimates of the total annual volume that will be sold to the customer.
 Revenues are adjusted at the end of each year to reflect the actual volume sold.
-The Company also has consignment arrangements with certain customers in our Refractories segment.
+There were no significant revenue adjustments in the fourth quarter of 2018 and 2017, respectively.
+We have consignment arrangements with certain customers in our Refractories segment.
 Revenues for these transactions are recorded when the consigned products are consumed by the customer.